Utkarsh-3108/Clinic-Management-System_UM_project-3/README.md

 ## Features

-- Patient registration and profile management
+- Patient registration and complaint about Symptoms.
+- Waiting Patients Records
-- Appointment scheduling and management
+- Prescription details and patient history.
-- Doctor and staff management
+- Doctor and Receptionist management
 - Medical records storage and retrieval
 - Billing and payment tracking
 - User authentication and authorization